Gift Giving in Surrogacy Arrangements

 Cash deposits into a surrogate’s bank account are a bit trickier.
 In some States, not all, it is acceptable for the surrogate to be reimbursed for loss of wages due to the surrogacy treatment, pregnancy or birth and postnatal period.
 Loss of wages might be paid into the surrogate’s bank account in periodic or lump sum payments.
 If this applies to your arrangement, you should ensure that the amounts deposited correspond to evidence of the lost earnings, such as evidence of payslips or a record of reduced work hours.

 For other reimbursements, such as the cost of prenatal supplements, or travel costs, consider direct payments to the clinic, or giving your surrogate a linked debit card that she can use to purchase pregnancy-related items.
+Make sure you talk about how you as a team will ensure the surrogate is not out of pocket.

 So what about bigger gifts, or “push presents” (that’s a gift given to a woman to celebrate her having pushed out a baby!).
 Whilst a massage voucher might alleviate a pregnant woman’s sore back, it’s hardly an inducement to be a surrogate.
 What about bigger gifts, like electrical appliances, a holiday, or some nice jewelry?
 Again, the legislation is clear that surrogates should not receive material benefits or reward for being a surrogate.
 But is a gift of love and appreciation a reward, or inducement, or material benefit of surrogacy?
 You should exercise both caution and common sense.
 And if in doubt, get legal advice.